Risamp/Workshop-5/README.md

   <img src="Gifs/Q6.gif" width="500">
 </p>

+#Note
-## Note - _Time is a vector whereby the second component contains the number of seconds elapsed since the start of the scene.
+_Time is a vector whereby the second component contains the number of seconds elapsed since the start of the scene.
 For reference see: https://docs.unity3d.com/Manual/SL-UnityShaderVariables.html